SarahSaadain/aDNA/scripts/raw_reads_processing/raw_read_processing.md

 	+ `--qualified_quality_phred`: Minimum quality score to keep (set to `5`)
 	+ `--unqualified_percent_limit`: Maximum percentage of unqualified bases (set to `40`)
 	+ `--n_base_limit`: Maximum number of N bases allowed (set to `5`)

+# FastQC and MultiQC

+FastQC and MultiQC are used to generate quality control reports for raw reads, adapter-removed reads, quality-filtered reads, and deduplicated reads.
+The reports are saved in the `species/results/quality_control/fastqc` and `species/results/quality_control/multiqc` folders, respectively.

+## Plots

+* Read length distribution plots are generated for raw reads, adapter-removed reads, quality-filtered reads, and deduplicated reads.
+* Plots are created to visualize the distribution of read lengths at each processing step, allowing for quality control and assessment of the processing pipeline's performance.